andrewyatz/refget-server-python/README.md

 #### `SQLALCHEMY_ECHO`

 Set to `True` to have SQLAlchemy emit the SQL it is generating.
-Useful to understand what's going on under the hood
+Useful to understand what's going on under the hood.
+Default is `False`.

 #### `ADMIN_INTERFACE`

 Set to `True` to enable the internal admin interface.
 Currently admin has only one endpoint `/admin/stats` which reports counts of the sequences and molecules available.
+Default is `False`.

+#### `UNOFFICIAL_EXTENSIONS`

+Set to `True` to enable the unofficial extensions.
+Default is `True`.

 ### Moving to a new database